congressus/sepa-direct-debit/README.md

 ###3.3 Save the file

-To save the file, use the "save" method, this will return the XML as a string.
+To save the file, use the `save` method, this will return the XML as a string.
 If you want to save to file, you have to do this yourself.

 ####Example: